libolight/risk-parity/README.md

 ## Risk parity weights

-'Risk parity weights.ipynp' calculates optimized portfolio weights for risk parity portfolios using the following algorithms: 1) minimum variance, 2) naive risk parity (inverse realized volatility), 3) equal risk contribution or "ERC," 4) inverse beta, 5) max diversification, and 6) Marcos Lopez de Prado's hierarchical risk parity (de Prado's code is used for this algorithm only--all other code mine).
+'Risk parity weights.ipynp' calculates optimized portfolio weights for risk parity portfolios using the following algorithms: 1) minimum variance, 2) naive risk parity (inverse realized volatility), 3) equal risk contribution or "ERC," 4) inverse beta, 5) multi-criteria risk optimization (which optimizes not just for portfolio volatility but also for skew and kurtosis), 6) max diversification, and 7) Marcos Lopez de Prado's hierarchical risk parity (de Prado's code is used for this algorithm only--all other code mine).

 Use provided Excel file ("returns_data.xlsx"), which contains daily returns for ~20 securities, or provide your own.